haberdashPI/german_track/_research/plans.md

     + try using FFT of concatenated windows to get overall frequency estimate across all trials, and then average that across conditions & subjects
-    - compare windows before and after onset of target, see if any particular window generates meaningful differences for different frequency bands
+    + compare windows before and after onset of target, see if any particular window generates meaningful differences for different frequency bands

+NEXT:
 - with the decoder we have, is there an overall difference across all conditions/subjections for correct vs. incorrect?